 For a unique piece of history, Qantas flew modified Catalina seaplanes from 1943 - 1945 from Perth to Lake Koggala on what remains the world's longest (by time) non-stop flights between 27-33hours.
 The flights witnessed the famous double-sunrise and helped re-establish the Australia - England air link.

-Leaving history and getting back to the cricket, in 2016, with 4 days between Tests, we arrived in Unawatuna the day before Test after 3 nights in the tea-country.
+Leaving history and getting back to the cricket, in 2016, with 4 days between Tests, we arrived in Galle the day before the Test after 3 nights in the tea-country.
 We had 2 nights on the beach after the Test to make your 8-nights.
-As with our Colombo Tour and Kandy Tour, we must wait until we know where and when we are playing before confirming your 8 nights or if we are playing in Galle.
+As with our Colombo Tour and Kandy Tour, we must wait until we know where and when we are playing before confirming your which will be your 8 nights.

 Until we know, your Galle Cricket Tour will include the 2 nights before the Test and one night after.
 If you are leaving us after Galle, we will get you back to Colombo by train.
 Depending on your flight time, it may be more convenient for you to grab a taxi to the airport at your expense.
 All in all, a smashing test is much wanted in Regal Galle.